Inferis/Inferis.github.io/content/posts/2015-10-01-and-so-it-begins.md

 I've been a developer for while now...
 18 years, to be exact.

 I started in 1997, fresh out of university - without carrying any kid of degree, to be honest.
-I had learnt a lot there though: I had my first tastes of the internet there, and had seen the web in its infancy, growing to a budding communication tool for a wide variety of people.
+I had learnt a lot there though: I had my first tastes of the internet there, and saw the web in its infancy, growing to a budding communication tool for a wide variety of people.
 And so I started in October 1997 as a web developer in an Antwerp-based company called iM@Gic.
-It was a fun place to work at, and we made some great things there given the technology we had to our disposal (all coded in Perl, baby).
+It was a fun place to work at, and we made some great sites there given the technology we had to our disposal (all coded in Perl, baby).

 <!-- more -->